rahulgupta2018/ai-code-review-multi-agent/docs/comprehensive_milestone_plan.md

 ### **Production-Grade Testing Framework**
 - **Unit Tests**: 100% coverage for all production components with no mock dependencies where possible
-- **Integration Tests**: End-to-end testing with real memory, Redis, and AGDK systems
+- **Integration Tests**: End-to-end testing with real memory, Redis, and GADK systems
 - **Performance Tests**: Load testing at each phase for scalability with production-like data
 - **Security Tests**: Comprehensive vulnerability assessment and penetration testing
 - **Memory Tests**: Pattern learning accuracy validation and cross-project benefit measurement